Technigo/project-weather-app/README.md

 ## Steps

-    1. Get the geolocation of the user
+    1. Get the geolocation of the user ✅
-    2. Controlling the colors in main depending on forecast
+    2. Controlling the colors in main depending on forecast ✅
-    3. Build main section
+    3. Build forecast section ✅
-    2. Get weather using the geolocation
+    4. Get weather using the geolocation ✅
+    5. Display current weather, sunset/sunrise and temperature
+    6. Display five day forecast
+    7. Handle theme colors depending on type of weather

 ## The problem